ASLA

 It is a good idea to speak with a domestic violence attorney before communicating with the alleged victim.
 Any type of communication with a protected person can result in an additional criminal charge if a No Contact Order has been issued by the court.

-If you are facing accusations of any crime, it is a good idea to contact us for a free consultation and guidance before the situation gets worse.
+If you are facing accusations, you can contact us for a free consultation and guidance before the situation gets worse.

 What are Domestic Violence Penalties in WA State?